oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/introduction/introduction.md

 ## Prerequisites

 * An Oracle Free Tier, or Paid Cloud Account.
-* Familiar with services on Oracle Cloud Infrastructure (OCI), such as Object Storage, Identity, Virtual Cloud Network, etc.
+* Familiarity with services on Oracle Cloud Infrastructure (OCI), such as Object Storage, Identity, Virtual Cloud Network, etc.
-* Familiar with Python (or other programming language) is strongly recommended.
+* Familiarity with Python (or other programming language) is strongly recommended.
 * Experience with data engineering, machine learning and statistics is preferred but not required.
 * Additional prerequisites (if any) are described in each lab.